Jul 27, 2026

 What is Creatine?

-Creatine is one of the most researched supplements in the world.
+Creatine is one of the most researched supplements in the world of sports nutrition.
 It is a compound made from three amino acids: arginine, glycine, and methionine.
 Your body naturally produces it in the liver, kidneys, and pancreas.
-You also get it from eating red meat and fish.
-If you want to see how Cymbiotika approaches this ingredient, our Liposomal Advanced Creatine is a ready-to-mix example.
+Most of it is stored in your skeletal muscles as phosphocreatine.

 What are BCAAs?

-Branched-chain amino acids (BCAAs) consist of three essential amino acids: leucine, isoleucine, and valine.
-They are called "essential" because your body cannot make them on its own.
+BCAAs stand for Branched-Chain Amino Acids.
+This group includes three essential amino acids: leucine, isoleucine, and valine.
+They are called "essential" because your body cannot produce them.
 You must get them through your diet or supplementation.

-BCAAs are unique because they are primarily metabolized in the muscle rather than the liver.
-This makes them a direct source of support for muscle tissue.
-Leucine is particularly important because it triggers muscle protein synthesis, which is the process your body uses to repair and grow muscle fibers after a workout.
+These amino acids are unique because they are metabolized primarily in the muscle rather than the liver.
+Leucine is particularly important because it is a key trigger for muscle protein synthesis.
+This is the process your body uses to repair and build muscle tissue after a workout.
+BCAAs are often used to support recovery and may help reduce the feeling of muscle soreness after a hard session.

 What is Pre-Workout?